 - business overview

 - strategic plan

 - industry and market analysis

 - marketing

 - operations

-- human resources
+- human resources plan

 - financial

 - environmental

+- risk management

 - action plan

-- follow-up plan (may be submitted as separate proposal see Section 4.3.3 below)
+- follow-up

 - supporting documents

-Not all elements will be applicable in every business plan at any given time.
 In cases where a chapter is not applicable, please be sure to include the chapter heading and an explanation as to why it is not applicable.
 (See Appendix C for more detail).

-4.3.2 The proposal for a succession plan:
+4.3.2 The proposal for the expansion of an existing value-added enterprise